Ministerial Advisory Council

 The work of the Council reflects the objectives of the ACT Women's Plan 2016-26.

-On 3 February 2017,the Minister for Women announced the appointment of a new 11 member Advisory Council on Women.
-The new Council brings together women with a diversity of experience and expertise to assist the Government develop and implement policies that are relevant to women in the ACT.
+The current Council was appointed by the Minister for Women on 3 February 2017, and its term will expire at the end of 2018.
+The Council brings together women with a diversity of experience and expertise to assist the Government develop and implement policies that are relevant to women in the ACT.

 The Council represents a wide range of women's views and is a valuable link between ACT women and the ACT Government.

 A Canberra resident for more than thirty five years, Dr Beth Beckmann has worked with many diverse institutions and groups in the capital, through the perspectives of small business, volunteering and significant periods as a university academic.

 Beth is currently a private consultant working throughout Australia advising universities on ways of recognising and rewarding teaching excellence.

 Ms Dana Esperanza is the current Chair of ACT women’s refuge, Beryl Women Inc and brings a strong voice and expertise in the area of reducing the incidence of violence against women and children.

 For the past 12 years, Ms Esperanza has worked in social and welfare policy and practice in Australia, the United Kingdom, Cambodia and the Pacific.
 Her public policy experience includes sex discrimination, human rights and housing.